 As a lifelong educator, Jen has seen drastic changes in our education system over the past three decades and unfortunately, the majority, if not all, of the ineffective policies, mandates and budgets come from our General Assembly without any or limited teacher input.

 Phil Berger and our current NC General Assembly leadership are dismantling public education and working towards privatization of schools.
-Berger and his followers call this “School Choice” but it’s not about choice at all.
-This movement is about a minority group of people, including North Carolina’s Art Pope and Phil Berger, who want to destroy public education.
+They call this “School Choice” but it’s not about choice at all.
+This movement is about a minority group of people who want to destroy public education.
 They are doing it systematically and selling it as something else so the public can feel positive about what’s taking place.
-BE WARNED.
 They prefer schools that reflect their single view of history, literature, math and science and meet their standard of ideological purity.

-So how does he do that?
-How has Phil Berger, over the past 8 years, moved a state that had a strong public education system to a private and for-profit model?
+How has Phil Berger, Tim Moore and peers, over the past 8 years, moved a state that had a strong public education system to a private and for-profit model?

-- Phil Berger repeats the narrative that schools, teachers and parents are “failing”.
+- Phil Berger and Tim Moore repeat the narrative that schools, teachers and parents are “failing”.
 Berger’s legislation requires schools, predominantly located in low-income areas and in communities of color, to be labeled as failing or low performing.
 Instead we should be investing in resources that help those schools thrive.
 This negative label on schools is devastating to the community including the teachers who work there.
-Jen is in “low performing” or “failing” schools weekly and there is tremendous potential, but unfortunately these schools are restricted by Berger’s policies.
+Jen is in “low performing” or “failing” schools weekly and there is tremendous potential, but unfortunately these schools are restricted by current policies.
 Investing in these young children and their teachers would also lead to more economic success down the road.

-- Phil Berger does not respect, trust or pay teachers adequately; therefore, less people go into public education.
-He is constructing a business model for our schools and reducing costs by limiting veteran teachers’ salary, pensions, and healthcare.
-Berger is making schools for-profit whenever possible and someone is making money off of our children.
+- Phil Berger and Tim Moore do not respect, trust or pay teachers adequately; therefore, less people go into public education.
+They are constructing a business model for our schools and reducing costs by limiting veteran teachers’ salary, pensions, and healthcare.
+Berger/Moore are making schools for-profit whenever possible and someone is making money off of our children.

-- Phil Berger removed teacher autonomy and professionalism from the career.
-He requires teachers to administer a ridiculous number of standardized assessments that are developmentally inappropriate.
-He then requires that teachers be evaluated based on their students’ performance without taking into account student factors such as language ability, economic status, or age.
+- Phil Berger and Tim Moore removed teacher autonomy and professionalism from the career.
+They require teachers to administer a ridiculous number of standardized assessments that are developmentally inappropriate.
+They then require that teachers be evaluated based on their students’ performance without taking into account student factors such as language ability, economic status, or age.
 Little to no input on the evaluation is from school administrators, who actually work with teachers every day.
-In addition, Berger restricts teachers’ ability to make decisions for their students based on their professional knowledge.
-He has removed any power teachers once had in the classroom and on school sites.
+In addition, they restrict teachers’ ability to make decisions for their students based on their professional knowledge.
+They have removed any power teachers once had in the classroom and on school sites.
 Public schools have not always been set up this way and teachers were once treated as experts in their profession.

-- Phil Berger is now requiring local school districts to pick up more of the costs for schools.
+- Phil Berger and Tim Moore are now requiring local school districts to pick up more of the costs for schools.
 Poorer districts will not be able to sustain the state cuts, while districts with more means will have more options.
 Phil Berger is from a rural district that will not be able to make up the difference in the loss of state funds.
-He is hurting the people and children he represents.
+They are even hurting the people and children they represent.

-- Phil Berger undermines Schools of Education and encourages “alternative” means of becoming a teacher.
-He does not require the study of pedagogy, child development or content strategies, only content knowledge.
+- Phil Berger and Tim Moore undermine Schools of Education and encourage “alternative” means of becoming a teacher.
+They do not require the study of pedagogy, child development or content strategies, only content knowledge.
 In fact, Phil Berger has stated publicly that we should be “scrapping” Schools of Education altogether.
-In addition, by taking about the financial incentive for earning a Master’s Degree, he has discouraged teachers from continuing their own education.
-What state do we live in where getting better at your craft is not valued when the end result is our children’s education?
+In addition, by taking about the financial incentive for earning a Master’s Degree, they have discouraged teachers from continuing their own education.
+Why would getting better at your craft not be valued when the end result is our children’s education?

-- Phil Berger gives for-profit charter schools unlimited access to state resources.
+- Phil Berger and Tim Moore give for-profit charter schools unlimited access to state resources.
 Charter schools, as a whole, do not do any better at educating children than public schools.
 They use our TAX DOLLARS and take money away from public schools.